This database provides news and guidance on legal ethics, including practice guides, model rules, ethics opinions, reports and more.

 Hein Online has major library collections in domestic and international law, current and historical.
 In addition to the Law Journal Library (including issues of journals and law reviews), U.S. materials include congressional, executive, administrative and supreme court materials, legislative history, historical state statutes and legislation, early American cases and records of legal associations such as the AALS, ALI and the ABA.
 Hein also contains numerous international law resources including United Nations documents, treaties and agreements, world constitutions and publications of scholarly organizations such as the Parker School of Foreign and Comparative Law and the Hague Academy of International Law.
 Classic legal texts, historical English law and World Trials are among the numerous other libraries contained within HeinOnline.

 IBFD Tax Research Platform - International tax treaties and country by country analysis and comparisons of tax laws for most jurisdictions of the world.
 Also includes case law on tax treaties, and EU direct taxation cases.
-Includes the following journals: Bulletin for International Taxation, European Taxation, World Tax Journal and Derivatives and Financial Instruments.
+Includes the following journals: Bulletin for International Taxation, European Taxation, World Tax Journal and Finance and Capital Markets.

 The Index to Foreign Legal Periodicals indexes articles from more than 450 legal periodicals from 1960 to the present.
 The Index to Foreign Legal Periodicals covers international law (public and private), comparative law, and municipal law of countries other than the United States, British Isles, and British Commonwealth.